Chapter 13 Bankruptcy Attorney

 FINDING THE RIGHT HELP

 You should hire an attorney that specializes in bankruptcy.
-Throughout the state of Utah, Robert Eder Jr., Attorney has been providing quality bankruptcy help for over 16 years.
+Throughout the state of Utah, Robert Eder Jr., Attorney has been providing quality bankruptcy help to clients all over Utah for over 20 years.
 Robert Eder strives to keep clients informed of every step in the bankruptcy process.
 The bankruptcy process would be overwhelming for an individual to try and navigate alone without an attorney.
 Filing a bankruptcy involves a lot of specific paperwork and is extremely deadline driven.
 If a document is filed late, it could result in the dismissal of your bankruptcy.
 Robert Eder Jr., Attorney’s staff are professional with much experience.
-The attorney, Robert Eder Jr., has been practicing bankruptcy in Utah for 16 years and the staff’s bankruptcy experience ranges from 3 to 15 years.
+The attorney, Robert Eder Jr., has been practicing bankruptcy in Utah for 20 years and the staff’s bankruptcy experience ranges from 3 to 20 years.
 Because Robert Eder Jr. has such an experienced staff, you can feel confident that if you filed a bankruptcy with our office, you would always be working with a knowledgeable attorney or paralegal who has helped thousands of people, just like you, go through the bankruptcy process.

 PREPARING FOR BANKRUPTCY